-75-814 Multiple grounding of system neutral on primary lines
+△ 75-814 Multiple grounding of system neutral on primary lines (see Appendix B)

-- 1) The system neutral on primary distribution lines shall be multi-grounded. - 2) The standard number of grounds per km of circuit shall be four. - 3) The neutral potential shall not exceed 10 V rms to a remote ground at any point under steady-state conditions.
+- 1) The system neutral on primary distribution lines shall be multi-grounded. - 2) The standard number of grounds per km of circuit shall be four. - 3) The neutral voltage to a remote ground at any point under steady-state conditions shall be limited to reduce the risk of shock hazard.